SuchetSanjeev/Supply_chain_Risk_Assessment-quantity-shortfall-Prediction-With-Smart-Query-Interface-/README.md

 - Now in my final step 7 i could go to the Query interface where i ask any query related to my supply chain project built and it will help the customer try to resolve this issue.

 ---

+📬 Contact

+Have suggestions or issues?
+Raise an issue or mail: suchet.patil@example.com